Poland Work Permit

 EU citizens are free to move and work in Poland with a visa or work permit.
 However, they must apply for a residence permit at their local police station within three months of entry and provide proof of employment or income.

 Receiving a Poland work permit for foreigners, those who are not EU citizens is much more difficult.
 Non-EU nationals need a Poland work permit and working visa in advance.
-In practice, Poland only issues work permits to highly qualified personnel, executives, researchers, trainees and workers in fields where there is a labor shortage in Poland.
+In practice, Poland only issues work permits to highly qualified personnel, executives, researchers, trainees and workers in fields where there is a labour shortage in Poland.

 In most cases, job seekers from overseas must find an employer willing to apply to the immigration authorities on their behalf well in advance of the job’s starting date, while they are still in their home country.
 Technically, you are not allowed to enter Poland to look for work.

-The employer must apply for the work permit with a proof that no Polish or European Union citizen is able to do the job.
-Normally, the foreign worker will receive Poland work permit valid only for one employer and for one year.
-Such a permit needs to be renew each year.
+The employer must apply for the work permit with proof that no Polish or European Union citizen is able to do the job.
+Normally, the foreign worker will receive a Poland work permit valid only for one employer and for one year.
+Such a permit needs to be renewed each year.

 Contact the Embassy of Poland in your home country for further information about Poland work permit

 Other Poland Work Permit Info

-When you receive an invitation to the Poland job interview, you may apply for the Poland visa and work permit.
-Then prepare yourself for a job interview and take a look at Poland dress code because how you dress is the one of the most important attribute in not hired for available jobs.
+When you receive an invitation to the Poland job interview, you may apply for a Poland visa and work permit.
+Then prepare yourself for a job interview and take a look at the Poland dress code because how you dress is one of the most important attributes in not hired for available jobs.

 Good luck with your Poland work permit!